nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 - Only allow the remapping tool of your choice to see the controller, since it needs to pick its input to translate them to the Virtual one
 ![BeforeAfterHidHide](images/BeforeAfterHidHide.png){: .glightbox }

-## Verifying if HidGuardian is installed and unninstalling it
+## Verifying if HidGuardian is installed and uninstalling it

 !!! important "If you are definitely sure you don't have HidGuardian installed you can skip this part."
     HidHide is HidGuardian's successor.
 Since both have the same function, it's better if HidGuardian is not present in your system to prevent confusion on what software is hiding which controller

-HidGuardian's installer utility can check if it's installed and correctly unninstall it in case it is, so that's what we are going to use:
+HidGuardian's installer utility can check if it's installed and correctly uninstall it in case it is, so that's what we are going to use:

 - [Download and extract this archive](https://drive.google.com/file/d/1PNL3uv_4KektN00S9fm61djypSQ-3HED/view?usp=sharing)
 - Inside the extracted folder, run HidGuardianInstaller.exe